dorkodu/hindsight/README.md

 - ### hindsight.lock

-  Hindsight locks the current state of the website, into this file.<br>This is used for understanding if something is changed.
+  Hindsight locks the current state of the website, into this file.<br>This is used for tracking changes in your contents.

 - ### page.html

   Your single HTML template file.<br>You put placeholders in this file.
-This is the pattern for placeholders : `{{ placeholder }}`<br>It can have any CSS or JS.
-Hindsight **DOES NOT** handle your assets.<br>You can put them into your **composed/** folder as how you wish.
+This is the pattern for placeholders : `{{ placeholder }}`<br>If you set "placeholder" to a string in hindsight.json, Hindsight will replace the placeholder with its value.

+  It can have any CSS or JS.
+Hindsight **DOES NOT** handle your assets.<br>You can put them into your **composed/** folder as how you wish.<br>Or use "assets" in hindsight.json to give "copy to" directives.

 ## Author